Best Broker for CFD Hedging in the UK for 2026

 What Risk Protection Tools Does Capital.com Offer?

 Guaranteed stop-loss orders (GSLOs) are available and execute at your specified price regardless of market gaps or slippage.
-The GSLO fee is only charged if triggered, calculated as a percentage of the position’s open value.
+GSLO premiums are displayed before placing the trade and are only charged if the order is triggered, subject to instrument terms.
 Standard stop-losses, trailing stops, and take-profit orders are also available on all positions.
 Negative balance protection ensures retail accounts cannot lose more than deposited.

 What Does Hedging Cost at Capital.com?

-No commission on any trades*—costs sit entirely in the spread.
+No commission on any trades*.
 Forex spreads from 0.6 pips, index spreads from 0.4 points.
 GSLO premiums vary by instrument and are displayed on the deal ticket before you place the order.
-Overnight funding charges apply to positions held past market close: benchmark rate (e.g., SONIA) plus 4% for long positions.
+Overnight funding charges apply to positions held past market close: benchmark rate plus a markup (varies by market and trade direction).
 The overnight charge displays on the order ticket before confirmation, allowing you to calculate multi-day costs in advance.

 Ideal Hedging Scenario